top of page

 Employee recognition and celebration are significant in increasing work motivation and efficiency.
 Currently, they are using a platform called Kudoboard.
 While it does the task at hand, Ford Labs wants a better solution.

-First, let's start with Kudoboard. what is it?
+First, let's start with Kudoboard.
+What is it?

 Kudoboard is an online platform that allows users to create and share digital greeting cards or messages for many occasions.
 It can be used as a virtual bulletin board for sharing messages, photos, and videos, and for various other purposes.